Your favorite pair of hair shears lose their edge after repeated usage. Read this article on How to Sharpen Scissors to save a pretty penny!

 If you haven’t been regularly cleaning and oiling your scissors, a day at the salon can really roughen up its edges.
 Debris from hair and bacteria buildup isn’t just a hair hazard; it’s hazardous to your scissor’s sheen.
 Learn How to Sharpen Scissors at home to save your bucks on buying a new pair!

-How To Sharpen Hair Shears
+How To Sharpen Scissors

-1. Store-Bought Scissor Sharpener
+1. Get a Store-Bought Hair Shears Sharpener

 For better results, take the sandpaper and fold it in half.
 Make sure the rough edge is on the outside of the fold.
 Cut through the folded sheet.

-3. Aluminum Foil
+3. Try Aluminum Foil

 Start cutting this long strip lengthwise.
 Use full scissor strokes to even the grind.
 The metallic friction generated by each layer of foil you cut through will sharpen your scissors with each stroke.
 Cut as many strips as you need to sharpen your blades.

-4. Whetting Stone
+4. Sharpen Scissors Using Whetting Stone

 Sharpening stones are dual-layered.
 One side is grainy and coarse(for grinding), and the other side is finer (for polishing and refining).